mindsdb/mindsdb/mindsdb/integrations/handlers/tdengine_handler/README.md

 };
 ```

-**Note :-> You can sepecify token instead of user and password while using TDEngine.**
+**Note :-> You can specify a token instead of user and password while using TDEngine.**

 Now, you can use this established connection to query your database as follows,